 Records should never be retained past their retention period “just in case” and few records have a rationale to be retained indefinitely.

 6. Preservation Holds

 A preservation hold which can also be known as a preservation order, hold order, document hold, or litigation hold is a legal instruction directing an organisation to refrain from destroying or modifying records or information no matter what format they are held in that could be have bearing on a pending or anticipated investigation or lawsuit.

-Upon termination of the hold records that were impacted by the hold will revert to the normal and the appropriate retention schedule applied once again.
+Upon termination of the hold records that were impacted will have the appropriate retention schedule applied once again.

-The Archives is home to records that document the history, functions, and development of the University.
-When carrying out destruction reviews you may find records that you believe should be transferred to the Archives as they are of historical significance to the University.
+The Archive is home to records that document the history, functions, and development of the University.
+The retention schedules record what is of historical significance to the University.
 Examples include but are not limited to: